danrounds/JourNLP/doc/API-documentation.md

 Deletes an account and all the data associated with it.
 This is permanent.

 #### Request
-* Just a BA authenticated request
+* Just a JWT-authenticated request

 #### _Success:_
 * __Status:__ `204 No Content`

 #### _Failure:_
 * __Status:__ `500 Internal Server Error`